OfficeDev/office-js-docs-pr/docs/develop/create-and-debug-office-add-ins-in-visual-studio.md

 ### Review the build and debug properties

-Before you start debugging, review the properties of the add-in project to confirm that Visual Studio will open the desired host application and that other build and debug properties are set appropriately.
+Before you start debugging, review the properties of each project to confirm that Visual Studio will open the desired host application and that other build and debug properties are set appropriately.

+#### Add-in project properties

-To view project properties, open the **Properties** window for the add-in project:
+Open the **Properties** window for the add-in project to review project properties:

 1. In  **Solution Explorer**, choose the add-in project (*not* the web application project).

 2. From the menu bar, choose  **View** >  **Properties Window**.

-The following table describes the properties of the project.
+The following table describes the properties of the add-in project.

 |**Property**|**Description**|
 |:-----|:-----|